Artificial hip joint: When is the right time?

 What is an artificial hip joint?

-An artificial hip joint, also known as a total hip replacement (THR), is an implant that replaces the natural hip joint.
-It consists of a spherical head (which replaces the femoral head) and a socket (which replaces the acetabulum of the pelvis).
-Modern prosthetics are made of durable materials such as:
+An artificial hip joint, also known as Hip total endoprosthesis (Hip-TEP), is an implant that replaces the natural hip joint.
+It consists of a spherical head (which replaces the femoral head) and a socket (which replaces the acetabular socket of the pelvis).
+Modern prostheses are made from durable materials such as:

 The goal of an artificial hip joint is to restore mobility, pain-free movement, and quality of life.